K–10Classical Languages K–10 Syllabus

 Access content points have been developed to support students with significant intellectual disability who are working towards Early Stage 1 outcomes.
 These students may communicate using verbal and/or nonverbal forms.

 For each of the Early Stage 1 outcomes, access content points are provided to indicate content that students with significant intellectual disability may access as they work towards the outcomes.
-Teachers will use the access content points on their own, or in combination with the rest of the content for each outcome.
+Teachers will use the access content points on their own, or in combination with the content for each outcome.
 If students are able to access outcomes in the syllabus they should not require the access content points.

 Life Skills outcomes and content